nvim-telescope/telescope-bibtex.nvim/README.md

 ## Configuration

-The default configuration for telescope-bibtex is
+The default configuration for telescope-bibtex is:

 ```lua
 require"telescope".setup {